-Student has Enrolled in a Qualification, and is on the way to achieving it
+Student has Enrolled in a Credential, and is on the way to achieving it

 Relevant WellnessCharacteristic information is generated for the receiving school, subject to privacy, in order to prepare the receiving school for the student’s educational needs.

 Relevant IndividualLearningPlan information is generated for the receiving school, subject to privacy, in order to prepare the receiving school for the student’s educational needs.